wernerglinka/metalsmith-autonav/README.md

    - Malformed paths with doubled directory names

 2. **Path Normalization**: Especially for nested content, paths are properly normalized:
-   - Blog posts: `/blog/post1/` instead of incorrectly formed paths like `/blogpost1/`
+   - Blog posts: `/blog/post1/` (from blog/post1.html) properly normalized with parent directory
-   - Products: `/products/product1/` instead of `/productsproduct1/`
+   - Products: `/products/product1/` (from products/product1.html) properly normalized
+   - Files with names that include parent directory (like `blog/blogpost-1.html`) correctly preserve original filenames in paths (`/blog/blogpost-1/` not `/blog/post-1/`)
+   - Intelligent detection of truly malformed paths vs. legitimate filenames that start with directory name

 This ensures your navigation is always clean, consistent, and correctly structured.